iAfolayan/libraryAPI/README.md

 * PostgreSQL
 * pg-promise

-Routes
+# Available Routes
-All books - api/books
+* All books - api/books
-All authors -  api/authors
+* All authors -  api/authors
-One book - api/books/1
+* One book - api/books/1
-A book and author - api/books/1?authorId=1
+* A book and author - api/books/1?authorId=1